 - Enable listing category/tag archives – Enabling this setting will allow listings to appear in category and tag term archives.
 Note that if listings share a category or tag with other non-listing posts, they will appear together in the category/tag archive.

 - Tip: If you’d like to keep your listings separate from regular posts, create a “Directory” or “Listings” top-level category and create listings-related categories as child categories of that top-level category.
 Only assign the child categories to listings.

 - Show listing archives as grid – Enabling this option will show archive pages in a three-column grid layout, but only if the archive contains only listing post types.

 - Post Meta Settings: These settings let you define default behavior for showing or hiding author names, publish and modified dates, and Yoast primary categories for all listings.

-- Related Content Settings: The options to show or hide child/parent listings currently don’t do anything as this feature is still under development.
-The option to “Hide Jetpack Related Posts module” can be turned off if you want to allow Jetpack’s Related Posts module to appear on single listings.
+- Related Content Settings: The option to “Hide Jetpack Related Posts module” can be turned off if you want to allow Jetpack’s Related Posts module to appear on single listings.

 If you use AMP on your site, you should enable AMP for all listings content types.
 To do this:

 - Go to AMP > Settings in admin dashboard.